MarineBioMaps-MBM/substrate/README.md

 This quarto documents details how to load in and save PMEP substrate data as an .RDS file used for all calculations in this project.

+**interaction:**

+This quarto document shows finding areas of biotopes / kelp and substrate interactions.

+**substrate_abundance_calculations:**

+This quarto document shows finding the abundance of substrate in MPAs and along the coast for statewide and all study regions, with tornado plots.

 ## Repository Structure

     substrate